 - IomFxns: Pointer to IOM function table.
 I2C requires this field to be I2c IOMFXNS. - initFxn: I2C requires that the user call I2c_init() as part of this initFxn.
 Users can also directly hook in I2c_init(). - device parameters: I2C requires the user to pass an I2c_Params struct.
 This struct must exist in the application source files and it must be initialized very early as part of driver specific initFxn. - deviceId to identify the I2C peripheral.

-For more information on configuring UDEV and I2c, please refer to the I2c sample application (included with this driver release), and the DSP/BIOS API Reference (spru403o.pdf, included in your DSP/BIOS installation).
+For more information on configuring GIO and I2c, please refer to the I2c sample application (included with this driver release), and the SYS/BIOS API Reference Guide.

 3.3.2 Each Instance as Transmitter and/or receiver